Yoruichi Shihōin: Abilities

-As a member of a noble family and head of the stealth forces, Yoruichi has acquired many powerful abilities and artifacts.
-One of her most important and unique abilities is that she can shapeshift into a black cat at will.
-It is unknown if this ability possesses any time limit, but it is unlikely considering she has used it for so long that she is unused to her human form and dislikes wearing clothing (much to Ichigo's chagrin).
-As a cat, Yoruichi can still channel spiritual power and move with incredible speeds, though she is physically limited by the form.
+One of her unique abilities is that she can shapeshift into a black cat at will.
+In her cat form, Yoruichi can channel spiritual power and move with incredible speeds, though she is physically limited by the form.
 Her transformation also allows her a complete disguise in multiple ways; aside from the physical transformation, her voice as a cat is deep enough for most to assume that she is male.

 Yoruichi is also highly skilled in the use of flash steps (瞬歩, shunpo), a high speed movement ability.
 Though this is by no means a unique skill, as most seated officers are capable of performing it to various degrees, Yoruichi holds the title Goddess of Flash (瞬神, shunshin) because she has mastered this ability to such an extent that she can appear to be in several places at once and wipe out entire stealth forces squadrons in moments.
 The full extent of her abilities remain unclear, but she was able to outrun Byakuya while carrying an unconscious Ichigo over her shoulder.
 She was able to perform around 300 steps before feeling out of breath; she states that it must be the result of being out of practice after doing so.

 Yoruichi is also skilled with flash release (瞬閧, shunkō), a technique that combines hand-to-hand combat and kidō.
 It concentrates high-pressure kidō energy around the body, allowing it to be fired at opponents.